thelovelab/tximeta/README.md

 Expect that this package will change a lot in the coming months.
 This is a prototype for how automatic generation of transcriptome metadata from a transcriptome sequence signature might work.
-Note that, as it is just a prototype, it only works for a single transcriptome (Gencode human v26), although the long term goal will be to automate signature generation for as many transcriptomes as possible, including different versions, sources, organisms, etc.
+Note that, as it is only a prototype, `tximeta` currently supports only the past 5 releases for Gencode (CHR: reference chromosomes only) and Ensembl (`cdna.all`), for human and mouse.
+The long term goal will be to automate signature generation for as many transcriptomes as possible, including different versions, sources, organisms, etc.

 In addition, we are very interested in solving problem cases for this approach, such as